BorjaEst/gevopy/README.md

 relationships as it provides index-free adjacency.
 Graph traversal operations such 'genealogy tree' or certain matches can be performed with no index lookups leading to much better performance.

+### Why pydantic instead of dataclass?
+Pydantic supports validation of fields during and after the initialization process and makes parsing easier.
+Parsing is a relevant step if you are planing to save your phenotypes into the connected database.